 But, I thought that I’d try a mild cleanser like Bar Keepers Friend and see how well it compared to other things I’ve tried and see if it still comes out shiny in the end (even though I’m pretty sure these oven racks have been through at least one self-cleaning oven cycle).

-I’ve made a video to show you how to clean oven racks with Bar Keepers Friend and have the written step-by-step instructions below too.
+I’ve made a Youtube video to show you how to clean oven racks with Bar Keepers Friend and have the written step-by-step instructions below too.
 You can see my real before and after pictures for yourself too.

 How to Clean Oven Racks with Bar Keepers Friend

 What to Use to Clean Oven Oven Racks